ThanasisMattas/Numerical_Methods/README.md

 # Numerical Methods

-Here you can find some C++ implementations of various numerical methods. Α coherent format
+Here you can find some implementations of various numerical methods, in C++ and matlab/octave.
-is preserved, in order to perform some basic comparison between the methods.
+Α coherent format is preserved, in order to perform some basic comparison between the methods.

 * Picard method [x=g(x)]
 * Newton-Raphson method